tottaz/yggdrasil/README.md

 The main modules are Users, Settings, Maintenance, Modules and Logs.

-The Users module is built to support group management, permission settings, user login (support local as well as LDAP), user creation.
+The Users module is built to support group management, permission settings, user login and user creation.

-The Settings module is used to configure the system.
+The Settings module is used for the configuration of the yggdrasil platform.

 The module module is used to enable or disable modules in the system, it is also used when a new module is intorudced as it will add the new module to the module table in the database.

-The maintenance module is used to clear cache or backup data from the database.
+The system module is used to clear cache or backup data from the database.

 The log module reads the log file created by the application when there is a problem in the applicaiton.

+<h1>To get stared</h1>
+After you install yggdrasil, it is recommended that you go to app -> config -> config.php to change the Session Variables - set the $config['sess_driver'] to database.